 You can sign up for upcoming training sessions using the links provided on this page.
 However, if you’d like to schedule a small group or one-on-one training session, please contact our training lead at email@example.com.
 Open Labs are also a good chance to receive additional training or support.

 You can also refer to the WordPress Beginners Documentation (PDF).
 This document is a high-level, start to finish process of setting up a site and creating your first pages and posts.
 Please note, theme details may change and may not be reflected in documentation right away.

-Please Note: If you are interested in learning more about a particular aspect of WordPress, the UW Theme, or the WiscWeb Service in general, Open Labs are a good opportunity to come in and speak with a member of the team.
+Please Note: If you are interested in learning more about a particular aspect of WordPress, a plugin, the UW Theme, or the WiscWeb Service in general, Open Labs are a good opportunity to come in and speak with a member of the team.

 All classes take place in room B207 at the Computer Sciences Building (1210 W. Dayton St.).
 This lab is in the basement of the building, to the right of the vending machines.